mcmillanmichael/minecraft-mod-general/README.md

 This has some examples for 1.13 and 1.14: https://suppergerrie2.com/category/forge-tutorial/, https://github.com/suppergerrie2/ForgeTutorial

+A good resource for the json file structures: https://minecraft.gamepedia.com/Recipe

 ### Commit to git
 1) Setup .gitignore to ignore build\run assets, and ensure we're not distributing mojang intellectual property!